charlottecrevier/how-to/docs/pystac-client.md

 --8<-- "how-to-guides/pystac-client-requirements.txt:3:3"
 ```

-The developpers of the pystac-client library provide multiple [examples] for interacting with
+The developers of the pystac-client library provide multiple [examples] for interacting with
 STAC API.
 Please refer to those and consult the [pystac-client documentation] for additional information.

 For more details on search parameters available with pystac-client, see [items search] documentation.